aryannverse/F1NALYZE/README.md

 # F1NALYZE
-Here is my EDA project for PBL-1.
+Here is my project for PBL-1.
 This project is an EDA based on the 2024 Formula 1 British Grand Prix.

 ## Objectives of the Project